griffithlab/civic-docs/docs/model/evidence/type.rst

 Understanding Evidence Types
 ----------------------------
 Six Evidence Types are currently supported: Predictive (i.e. Therapeutic), Diagnostic, Prognostic, Predisposing, Oncogenic, and Functional.
 Each Evidence Type describes the clinical or biological effect a Molecular Profile (MP) has on the following: therapeutic response (Predictive), determining a patient’s diagnosis or disease subtype (Diagnostic), predicting disease progression or patient survival (Prognostic), disease susceptibility (Predisposing), or biological alterations relevant to a cancer phenotype (Oncogenic) or protein function (Functional).
-Selecting an Evidence Type has implications on available selections for Clinical Significance, which are detailed on the :ref:`Evidence clinical significance page <evidence-clinical-significance>`.
+Selecting an Evidence Type has implications on available selections for Significance, which are detailed on the :ref:`Evidence Significance page <evidence-significance>`.

 .. list-table::